jahzielv/ankiport-web/README.md

 <h1><a href="https://ankiport-app.appspot.com/"><img src="./public/res/aplogo.png" alt="drawing" width="100"/></a>Ankiport</h1>

 An app that lets you convert from Quizlet to Anki.
-Version 0.0.1 is now live at https://ankiport-app.appspot.com/!

 Just plug in a valid Quizlet URL, click `Make a Deck!`, and it'll download an Anki `.apkg` with all the text content transferred over.